Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: Thermodynamic derivation of the SMOM

 Furthermore, the covariant derivative is

 where $\bm{r}$ is in the home unit cell.

 With these equations, the transition rate matrices in Eqs.~\eqref{eq:transition} are expressed as

 where we define $\bar{r}^a_{n+m} = \bar{r}^a_{n} + \bar{r}^a_{m}$.
 These matrices are independent of the origin of the coordinate system, which is ensured by the covariant derivative.
 Furthermore, they represent the transition rates of multipoles, listed in order from top to bottom as electric dipole (E1), magnetic dipole (M1), electric quadrupole (E2), magnetic quadrupole (M2), and magnetic octupole (M3).
-Therefore, the SMOM in Eq.~\eqref{eq:octupole} is composed of combinations of the transition rate matrices, E2-M1 and E1-M2 (first term), and also includes the expectation value of M3 (third term).
-In particular, the off-diagonal components of E2-M1 and E1-M2 are finite only in multi-atomic orbital systems, leaving only the expectation value of M3 in single-atomic orbital systems.
-The remaining second, fourth, and fifth terms are unique contributions to crystals because the band dispersion disappears in the molecular limit, resulting in a zero group velocity.
+Therefore, Eq.~\eqref{eq:octupole} consists of the following components: combinations of the transition rate matrices, E2-M1 (first term) and E1-M2 (second term), the expectation value of M3 (fifth term), and a composite order formed by E2 and M1 (sixth term).
+In particular, the off-diagonal components of E2-M1 and E1-M2 are finite only in multi-atomic orbital systems, leaving only the fifth and sixth terms in single-atomic orbital systems.
+The remaining terms in Eq.~\eqref{eq:octupole} can be regarded as unique contributions to crystals, considering that the group velocity arises from $\partial_b\mathcal{G}_n$ (third term) and $\partial_b\tilde{\epsilon}_{nm}$ (fourth term).
+This is because the band dispersion disappears in the molecular limit, resulting in a zero group velocity.